Frodo45127/wh2_modding_res/src/chapter_1_vandy_2.md

 One BIG thing to note here: just like exporting db in the Assembly Kit, it has *all* records within that .loc file, not just the ones you've edited.
 This is real bad for compatibility, so you should know how to directly edit the .loc file.
 Read on!

+***WARHAMMER II USERS:*** *At the date of this publication (July 3, 2019), the Localisation feature of the retail AK for WH2 is disabled.
+To enable it (which is really easy), check out the bottom section, way down below..*

 #### PackFile Localisation

 You can either copy over a .loc file, thieved from either a CA retail pack or something exported from AK like above, or create a new one from scratch.
 The former can be done either with the `Add -> Add from Packfile` action in RPFM, or just "Add File", whereas created a new one can be done with the `Create -> Create Loc` action.
+Make sure the path for the .loc file is in `.pack/text/db/`.

 However you do it, you'll get something like the following picture, with three columns: `Key`, `Text`, and `It Doesn't Really Matter, Just Set It To True`.

 ![test][img4]